Social scientists defined Imposter Syndrome in the 1970’s. It referred to that dreadfully unnerving feeling of being unable to internalise success.

 The challenge of Imposter Syndrome

 Not everything we do in life is amazing.
 Sometimes we fail to entertain ourselves.
 Other times, there’s a running commentary of all the polite questions we should have asked but never got around to.
 We feel sensitive and vulnerable.
 It concerns us that what we add to this crazy, large world may be a tiny cog.
+We set the bar too high.
+So high in fact, the over-reach burns.

 But isn’t that the beauty of the world?
 That we can take something we know how to do and affect such a big change in others?
 That we can study our guts out to become someone where all that skill and hard work becomes second nature?
 Or that our native wells of talent are such we only ever truly see the ripples of their depth through another’s complimentary stone?